Fitness Model Casi Davis Rocks Thong Bodysuit In Racy New Photo

 Casi Davis teased her 1.3 million Instagram followers on Thursday, June 11, with her most recent post.
-The American fitness model and trainer took to the popular social media app to share a new photo in which she smoldered in a skimpy bodysuit that put her toned booty front and center.
+The American fitness model and trainer took to the popular social media platform to share a new photo in which she smoldered in a skimpy bodysuit, one that put her toned booty front and center.

 The photo showed Davis indoors as she posed in front of a mirror.
-The camera was positioned behind her in such a way that captured both her backside and reflection, while preventing the viewer from seeing the photographer.
-Davis glanced at the viewer through the mirror, pouting her lips and keeping her eyes focused.
-She placed her back leg in front of the other, pushing her booty toward the camera.
+The camera was positioned behind her in a way that captured both her backside and her reflection.
+Davis glanced at her audience via the mirror, pouting and keeping her eyes focused.
+She placed her left leg in front of the other, pushing her booty toward the camera.
 She crossed both arms over her stomach, as if giving herself a hug.

 Davis wore a blueish-gray bodysuit made of a thin, soft fabric that clung to her torso.
-It had a minuscule thong back that bared most of her strong glutes.
-The suit had a V-shaped cutout in the front, which allowed Davis to show off a bit of her cleavage.
-It featured thick straps that were placed over the shoulder.
-Davis revealed in the caption that her suit was courtesy of Fashion Nova, a brand she often gives a shout-out to on her Instagram.
+It had a minuscule thong back that bared most of her muscular rear end.
+The suit boasted a V-shaped cutout in the front, which allowed Davis to show off a bit of her cleavage.
+The garment featured thick straps that were placed over the shoulder.
+Davis revealed in the caption that the suit was produced by Fashion Nova, a brand she often promotes on her Instagram feed.

-Davis wore her blond locks in a middle part and styled down in her signature curls that tumbled down her back.
-She also wore flattering makeup, seemingly black liner for a winged effect, mascara, nude lipstick and blush.
+Davis wore her blond locks in a middle part, styled down in curls that tumbled down her back.
+She also wore flattering makeup, having seemingly applied black liner for a winged effect, mascara, nude lipstick, and blush.

-Davis paired her photo with a line from the famous song “Man in the Mirror” by Michael Jackson.
+Davis paired her photo with a line from Michael Jackson’s “Man in the Mirror”.
 Her post proved to be popular with her adoring fans, who liked it more than 46,100 times in under a day.
-It also received more than 430 comments, with Instagram users using the space to engage with the message in her caption and to praise her killer looks.
+The share also received more than 430 comments.

 “Be the change you want to see in the world.
 And I see all,” one of her fans wrote.